Music for Learning - Unit 1

 Australian Curriculum Content Descriptions

-- AC9AMUFP01 – share their arts works with audiences.
+- Share their artwork with audiences.
+(AC9AMUFP01)

 Learning Objectives